atrinh1996/Groot/README.md

 - Char can now print integers represented as chars: '1' and '?' and 'a' we  are unsure about escape characters
 - We have bools!
 We had to separately define them because it made sense
+- Parses white space, currently ignores '' ' '\n' '\t' '\r'
+- Recognizes parens ( and ).
+Will evaluate expr between them, does not print the parens.

 ## Notes for Us